 The Ames Library faculty and staff are dedicated to serving the research and information needs of the Illinois Wesleyan University community.
 Strong online and print collections support and enhance the university curriculum by providing access to resources from around the world.
-Library faculty promote information literacy and critical thinking skills by teaching the tools of scholarship, both in the classroom and by engaging one-on-one with students as they develop their research.
+Library faculty promote information literacy and critical thinking skills by teaching the tools of scholarship, both in the classroom and by engaging one-on-one with students as they develop their work.
 The library also provides guidance with copyright and permission questions, and is actively engaged in teaching the ethical use of information.
 In keeping with the mission of Illinois Wesleyan University, The Ames Library fosters inquiry and the pursuit of knowledge, intellectual integrity, excellence in teaching and learning, and respect for diverse points of view.

 The five-story, 103,000 square feet building provides a rich collection of books, journals, and multimedia materials online and in print format.
-These include access to approximately 185 on-line databases and over 100,000 scholarly journals online or in print.
-Digital Commons @ IWU provides access to thousands of exceptional student works, including our undergraduate research journals, the online archive for the annual John Wesley Powell Undergraduate Research Conference, and Honors projects from across campus.
+These include access to approximately 100 on-line databases and over 100,000 scholarly journals online or in print.
+Digital Commons @ IWU provides access to thousands of exceptional student works, including our undergraduate research journals, the archives of the annual John Wesley Powell Undergraduate Research Conference, and Honors projects from across campus.
 Faculty articles and creative works, WGLT interviews, and speeches by the Kemp Award for Teaching Excellence are also included, providing a broad view of the academic and creative accomplishments in our campus community.

-Library faculty offer individual consultation for research projects and class assignments through the library services desk, during office hours, and by appointment.
-They also engage with students in the classroom and assist with assignment development.
-The library is open over 110 hours per week; online resources and research assistance are available 24/7 to IWU students and faculty wherever they travel and study.
+Library faculty offer individual consultation for research projects and class assignments during office hours and by appointment.
+They also engage with students in the classroom and through online learning environments, and are available to assist faculty with assignment development and assessment of student learning.
+The library is open over 110 hours per week, while digital collections and online research assistance and instructional resources are available 24/7 to IWU students and faculty wherever they live, travel, or study.

 The library has seating for over 500 individuals in many different configurations.
-There are a large number of computer workstations, equipped with standard software for writing, creating presentations, or working with data, as well as discipline-specific software.
-The Information Commons has 24 workstations and the Instruction Lab, with 26 computers, is open for general use when not reserved for formal instruction sessions.
-There are several additional computer clusters throughout the library.
+A large number of computer workstations are available, equipped with standard software for writing, creating presentations, or working with data, as well as discipline-specific software.
+The Information Commons has 24 workstations and the Instruction Lab, with 26 computers, is open for general use when not reserved for instruction sessions.
+There are additional computer clusters throughout the library.
+The library has collaborated with Information Technology Services to provide access to a number of media creation spaces, including the One-Button Studio, Podcast Studio, and Sound Stage.

 The library offers a variety of facilities for group interaction, instruction, and study to best meet the needs of individual student research, group projects, or consultation with faculty.
 Located throughout the library are 16 group study rooms designed to provide quiet space for small study groups, meetings, or classes; and several reservable project rooms equipped with video/DVD, networked computers, and projection capabilities.
 Beckman Auditorium is fully equipped with network access, presentation software, and audio-visual equipment.
-The library services desk includes all circulation services including check out options for media equipment such as digital cameras, video camcorders, GoPros, LCD projectors, and slide projectors; laptops and tablets, and device chargers are available for checkout as well.
+The library services desk includes all circulation services including check-out options for media equipment such as digital cameras, video camcorders, GoPros, LCD projectors, and slide projectors; laptops and tablets, and device chargers are available for checkout as well.
 The library also provides access to color printing, poster printing and lamination.
-Located on the 3rd floor of the library, The Thorpe Center houses the One Button Studio for easy taping of presentations and practice interviews, computer and network assistance, as well as service and repair for personal computers and laptops.
-Scanners and multi-media stations for image and digital video editing can also be found in Thorpe, along with assistance in integrating technology into presentations and projects.
+Located on the 3rd floor of the library, The Thorpe Center houses media creation spaces, computer and network assistance through the ITS Service Desk, service and repair for personal computers and laptops, scanners and multimedia stations for image and digital video editing can also be found in Thorpe, along with assistance in integrating technology into presentations and projects.